292184846 © Rudall30 | Dreamstime.com

 About the Author

-Brittany Cox, MA, BS, RDH
+Brittany Cox, MA, RDH

-Brittany Cox, MA, BS, RDH, is a dental hygienist with a decade of experience and an MA in oral health promotion from O’Hehir University.
+Brittany Cox, MA, RDH, is a dental hygienist with a decade of experience and an MA in oral health promotion from O’Hehir University.
 She is dedicated to enhancing oral health and community well-being.
 Raising a family rooted in regenerative practices and a homesteading lifestyle, she aspires to live sustainably and pass these values to future generations.
 As a prominent opinion leader in sustainable dentistry, she unites her passion for sustainability and oral health, contributing significantly to the field.